 - Use a poster: Write your child’s name on a poster and hang it in their room.
 Decorate posters with the letters of the alphabet.
 Hang them at eye level.

-- Songs: Sing songs about the alphabet.
+- Songs: Sing songs about the alphabet or a single letter at a time.

 - Sound and picture: Match letter sounds with pictures.